mozilla/explainers/MessagingLayerSecurity.md

 participants and for large groups: the cryptographic properties are that \- when
 \- the members of the group are honest then during that period of time you benefit from great Forward Secrecy and Post-Compromise-Security properties.

-### Ongoing work

-- Alignment with other platforms such as Android
-- Web Application Integrity, Consistency and Transparency effort
-- Interaction with WebRTC \+ SFrame / MLS
-- Get feedback to be in a good shape before submitting to standardization

 ### Next steps